How Often Does It Snow In Japan

 • Consider Winter Tires: If you're planning to rent a car, make sure it's equipped with winter tires or snow chains, especially in areas with heavy snowfall.

-• Utilize Public Transportation: In cities like Tokyo, public transportation is generally reliable even in snowy conditions.
+• work with Public Transportation: In cities like Tokyo, public transportation is generally reliable even in snowy conditions.

 4. Be Prepared for the Cold: